teracyhq/dev/README.rst

 ``workspace/readonly``: the location to store all the stuffs that you could read only (open source projects).

-``workspace/upstream``: is used to store all the upstream repositories which you have write permission.

 The ``teracy-dev/workspace`` directory from host machine was mapped to ``~/workspace`` directory on the virtual machine.
 So you could access this ``workspace`` directory from the virtual machine